HasanJamal96/arduino_cable_tester/README.md

 # arduino_cable_tester

-This program checks the continnuity of diiferent type of cables.
+This program checks the continuity of diiferent type of cables.

 ## Cable Types
 - LK25 M CABLE